velenoveski/velenoveski/README.md

 </ul>
 <hr/>

-<b>These projects are my portfolio and are private.
-For reviewing, please send me request on my LinkedIn Profile 👆 or email me on vele.noveski@gmail.com in order to give collaborator actions! </b>
+<b>These projects are private and my profesional portfolio.
+They are consisting the latest approaches for starting a full stack project using .NET Core.
+ASP.MVC Core, Angular, Microsoft Azure, Docker, CosmosDB and etc. This list will continue growing in future.
+For reviewing, please send me request on my LinkedIn Profile 👆 or email me on vele.noveski@gmail.com in order to give collaborator access! </b> <br>

+Every project is made by

 <a href="https://github.com/velenoveski">
   <img src="https://github-readme-stats.vercel.app/api?username=velenoveski&count_private=true&show_icons=true&hide=stars" />